 The evaluation of goodwill impairment requires the Company to make assumptions associated with its reporting unit fair value.
 These assumptions require significant judgment and actual results may differ from assumed and estimated amounts.

-As of December 31, 2019, the Company has early adopted the ASU 2017-04 FASB revised guidance of goodwill impairment.
+As of December 31, 2019 and onwards, the Company has early adopted the ASU 2017-04 FASB revised guidance of goodwill impairment.
 Under this guidance, entities that have reporting units with zero or negative carrying amount are no longer required to perform the qualitative assessment.
-The results of such test as of December 31, 2019, were that the fair value was greater than the reporting unit’s negative carrying value and therefore no goodwill impairment was recorded as of this date.
+The results of such test as of December 31, 2021, 2020 and 2019, were that the fair value was greater than the reporting unit’s negative carrying value and therefore no goodwill impairment was recorded as of this date.